 Record and measure absences to identify sick leave misuse

 Recording absence is essential for compliance and also helps you identify where misuse of sick leave may be at play.
-If this is something you're interested in exploring further, check out our absence management feature, which helps you track and measure absences across your organisation.
+If this is something you're interested in exploring further, check out our absence management feature:

 HR software is also ideal for ensuring managers follow up on your sickness absence procedures.
 For instance, with myhrtoolkit you can set up sickness trigger points that alert managers to employees whose absences pass particular thresholds.
 This could be that their Bradford Factor score has risen above a certain point or they've had a certain number of absence instances within a given time period.